How can you complain about or praise care?

 Carehome.co.uk for recommending care homes

 Thanks to TripAdvisor, travellers are well accustomed to leaving and reading feedback about hotels and resorts they’ve visited.
 Disabled travellers are becoming better catered for too, with TripAdvisor offering a forum for travelling with disabilities.
-Sites such as World in a wheelchair and Wheelchair travelling offer the opportunity to add your own reviews on accessible tourism.
+Sites such as Wheelchair travelling offer the opportunity to add your own reviews on accessible tourism.

 If you’re looking for opinions on accessible attractions in the UK for a disabled parent Accessible Guide have a searchable visitor review section to help you track down day trips they can enjoy.
 You can also share your experience of places you’ve visited that you feel particularly cater for people with disabilities.